 - Problems with interpersonal relationships.

 Each of these 5 factors has been shown to limit a leader’s effectiveness and long-term success.
 Our research found that the most salient derailment factor for Saudi leaders in our database is the failure to meet business objectives.

 These findings were consistent with data from other government leaders who’ve attended our programs.
 Failure to meet business objectives reflects a government that demands and expects high performance.
 When there’s insufficient evidence of sustained high performance, the risk of a leader being reassigned or removed increases.
 When we performed a similar analysis of leaders working for the U.S. government, we found that this was the number one reason for derailment.

 Leaders join a government agency that reflects their technical specialty.
 They are then promoted based upon their technical ability until they become managers.
 When that occurs, they may find they’re ill-prepared like other first-time managers for the wide range of responsibilities they’re called on to perform outside of their technical specialty.

 Closing the Gaps for Government & Public Sector Leaders in KSA

-To close these leadership gaps, it is important to understand the specific skills and behaviors required for future leadership success, how these skills are developed, and how they can be applied in the workplace.
+To close these leadership gaps, it’s important to understand the specific skills and behaviors required for future leadership success, how these skills are developed, and how they can be applied in the workplace.
 Here are 4 starting points for the development of leadership skills most critical for the Saudi public sector leader: